jckleiner/config/setup/macos-ansible/README.md

     - open -a 'Dozer'
     - https://unix.stackexchange.com/questions/71253/what-should-shouldnt-go-in-zshenv-zshrc-zlogin-zprofile-zlogout

- *  TODO - git email and user config
-    * git config --global user.name "John Doe"
-    * it config --global user.email johndoe@example.com

 ### iTerm2
  * iTerm2 loses focus after splitting panes.
  * Iterm2 - config, learn shortcuts, tmux? - https://stackoverflow.com/questions/22943676/how-to-export-iterm2-profiles
  * How to enable `General > Preferences > Load preferences from a custom URL` programatically???

- * TODO
-   - keys -> split horizontally -> CTRL + h
-   - keys -> split vertically -> CTRL + v
-   - TODO remove keys from profile which outputs those annoying random characters...
-   - TODO close pane shortcut
-   - TODO tmux so when quitting, the session is not lost?
+ * tmux so when quitting, the session is not lost?
-   - keys -> select split pane above -> CTRL + up
-   - keys -> select split pane below -> CTRL + down
-   - keys -> select split pane right -> CTRL + right
-   - keys -> select split pane left -> CTRL + left